 Under Speaker Tim Moore’s leadership since 2015, the North Carolina House of Representatives has passed historic education reforms and investments that are transforming the state’s school systems.

 Both the 2015 and 2016 state budgets passed during Speaker Moore’s tenure have substantially increased teacher pay in North Carolina.

 At long-last, starting teacher pay was increased to $35,000 and average teacher pay to $50,000 thanks to Speaker Moore’s commitment to increasing compensation for educators.

 Many of North Carolina’s school systems are experiencing rapid enrollment growth as the state continues to create jobs and attract new residents.
-Speaker Moore is committed to providing state Superintendent Mark Johnson and local superintendents with the funds they need to provide an outstanding education to students across North Carolina.
+Both the 2015 and 2016 state budgets invested millions more into education spending.

 North Carolina has developed a dynamic education system under Speaker Moore’s leadership, expanding options for parents through significant charter school enrollment growth, more Opportunity Scholarships for low-income students and pilot-programs like Achievement School Districts to improve low-performing schools.

 Speaker Moore’s education priority is to equip North Carolina students with the tools to be successful and ensure they are career or college-ready after graduating high school.